Tampa Amputation Injury Lawyer

 Amputation injuries are permanent and life-changing.
 They do not heal, as the amputated limb will never grow back.
 A victim will have to adapt to life with or without a prosthesis.

 If your amputation was caused by another person’s negligence, it’s important that you get legal help right away.
 The Tampa personal injury lawyers at Anderson & Anderson can answer your questions and give you the advice you need to get through your physical and emotional trauma.
 Get started with a free case review.
-Call 813-251-0072 or fill out the online form.
+Call 813-251-0072.